maheshbodkhe/django-notes-app/README.md

   ## Steps:

-1 Create EC2 instance with ubuntu, t2.micro and storage volume of 8GB.
+1. Create EC2 instance with ubuntu, t2.micro and storage volume of 8GB.

-2. Edit security groups as shown in picture.
+2. Edit security groups.

 3. Open terminal and install docker.

 4. Then install openjdk-17-jre and jenkins with following command

-      sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \
+        - sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \
         https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key
-      echo "deb [signed-by=/usr/share/keyrings/jenkins-keyring.asc]" \
+       - echo "deb [signed-by=/usr/share/keyrings/jenkins-keyring.asc]" \
         https://pkg.jenkins.io/debian-stable binary/ | sudo tee \
         /etc/apt/sources.list.d/jenkins.list > /dev/null
-      sudo apt-get update
+       - sudo apt-get update
-      sudo apt-get install jenkins
+       - sudo apt-get install jenkins

-      sudo usermod -aG docker $USER
+       - sudo usermod -aG docker $USER
-      sudo usermod -aG docker jenkins
+       - sudo usermod -aG docker jenkins

-5.Copy public IP of EC2 instance and paste it in new tab followed by :8080.
+6. Copy public IP of EC2 instance and paste it in new tab followed by :8080.

-6. In EC2 instance terminal run below command to get password of jenkins. sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+7. In EC2 instance terminal run below command to get password of jenkins. sudo cat /var/lib/jenkins/secrets/initialAdminPassword

-7. Enter password and do initial configuration of jenkins tool.
+8. Enter password and do initial configuration of jenkins tool.
 And select 'install default plug-ins'.

-8. Create pipeline
+9. Create pipeline

-9. Go to pipeline configuration.
+10. Go to pipeline configuration.
 And add your github url, branch name and jenkins filename where we are going to add declarative pipeline script.

-10. Need to add dockerhub credentials in jenkins configuration as shown.
+11. Need to add dockerhub credentials in jenkins configuration.
 Make sure the ID you are adding here, have to mention same in the pipeline scripting.

-11. Install docker-compose in EC2 terminal with command. sudo apt-get install docker-compose
+12. Install docker-compose in EC2 terminal with command. sudo apt-get install docker-compose

-12. Need to write pipeline script for code checkout, image build, pushing to dockerhub and deploy.
+13. Need to write pipeline script for code checkout, image build, pushing to dockerhub and deploy.

-13. Then run the pipeline.
+14. Then run the pipeline.

-14. If it runs successfully, enter your public IP of EC2 instance in new tab followed by :8000.
+15. If it runs successfully, enter your public IP of EC2 instance in new tab followed by :8000.

 And as shown below you will get "final deployed app" on your screen :)